inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 Just as in the packet log, the sequence chart contains the originally intended, uninterrupted ``background-3`` frame as it is logged when its transmission is started.

-.. note:: You can think of it as there are actually two time dimensions present on the sequence chart: the events and messages as they happen at the moment, and what the modules "think" about the future, i.e. how long will a transmission take.
-In reality, the transmission might be interrupted and so both the original (``background-3``) and the "updated" (``background-3-frag0``) is present on the chart.
+.. note:: You can think of it as there are actually two time dimensions present on the sequence chart: the events and messages as they happen at the moment, and what the modules "think" about the future, i.e., how long will a transmission take.
+In reality, the transmission might be interrupted, and so both the original (``background-3``) and the "updated" (``background-3-frag0``) is present on the chart.

 Here is the frame sequence on a linear timeline, with the ``background-3-frag0`` frame highlighted: